 Concurrently with this offering, Cantor is contributing to us, and we are acquiring from Cantor, substantially all of our assets.
-These assets primarily consist of proprietary software, network distribution systems, technologies and related contractual rights that comprise our eSPEED (SM) system.
+These assets primarily consist of proprietary software, network distribution systems, technologies and related contractual rights that comprise our eSpeed (Service Mark) system.
 In exchange for these assets, we are issuing to Cantor 43,999,900 shares of our Class B common stock, representing approximately 98% of the voting power of our outstanding capital stock after this offering.
-Cantor has elected to convert 3,000,000 of these shares into shares of the Class A common stock which it is offering hereby.
+Cantor has elected to convert 2,500,000 of these shares into shares of the Class A common stock which it is offering hereby.

 Cantor conceived of and has been developing systems to promote fully electronic marketplaces since the early 1990's.
-Since 1996, Cantor has invested more than \$200 million in information technology, which culminated in the development of our eSPEED (SM) system.
+Since 1996, Cantor has invested more than \$200 million in information technology, which culminated in the development of our eSpeed (Service Mark) system.
 Cantor's technology initiatives during this period included software development, infrastructure and maintenance associated with operating Cantor's entire global securities business.
-The evolutionary process which led to the development of the eSPEED (SM) system was a combination of the development of Cantor's brokerage, trading, clearance, settlement, analytical pricing and related systems and was impacted by the continual improvement in computer processing and the changing trading environment.
-Accordingly, it is difficult to separately quantify development or other systems costs associated with the ultimate development of the eSPEED (SM) system as it emanated in part from all of the information technology initiatives of Cantor.
+The evolutionary process which led to the development of the eSpeed (Service Mark) system was a combination of the development of Cantor's brokerage, trading, clearance, settlement, analytical pricing and related systems and was impacted by the continual improvement in computer processing and the changing trading environment.
+Accordingly, it is difficult to separately quantify development or other systems costs associated with the ultimate development of the eSpeed (Service Mark) system as it emanated in part from all of the information technology initiatives of Cantor.

-Since January 1996, Cantor has used the eSPEED (SM) system internally to conduct electronic trading.
-In March 1999, the first fully electronic transaction using the eSPEED (SM) system was executed by a client.
+Since January 1996, Cantor has used the eSpeed (Service Mark) system internally to conduct electronic trading.
+In March 1999, the first fully electronic transaction using the eSpeed (Service Mark) system was executed by a client.

 Cantor has previously entered into contractual agreements or other arrangements with many of the participants that trade in our electronic marketplaces.
 These agreements and arrangements provide the general terms and conditions, including those relating to warranties and allocations of liability, under which those participants may electronically execute trades in our marketplaces; none of these participants are obligated to use our marketplaces under these agreements.
-We either have, or will have upon the closing of this offering, the rights and obligations under many of these arrangements as they relate to operating our eSPEED (SM) system.
-Certain of our subsidiaries have been registered as broker-dealers with the National Association of Securities Dealers, Inc. and the regulatory authorities of various states.
+We either have, or will have upon the closing of this offering, the rights and obligations under many of these agreements and arrangements as they relate to operating our eSpeed (Service Mark) system.
+We are in the process of registering as a broker-dealer with the National Association of Securities Dealers, Inc. and the regulatory authorities of various states.
 We also intend to obtain any foreign regulatory approvals for our foreign subsidiaries that are necessary or advisable.
 As we receive the regulatory approvals and licenses necessary to operate our electronic marketplaces globally and increase client awareness of our electronic marketplaces, we intend to enter directly into tri-party agreements and other arrangements with clients and Cantor.
-We assist market participants, including Cantor, in participating in the electronic marketplaces that are created and supported by our eSPEED (SM) system.
+We assist market participants, including Cantor, in participating in the electronic marketplaces that are created and supported by our eSpeed (Service Mark) system.
 We share with Cantor a portion of the transaction-based revenues paid by market participants for transactions effected through our electronic marketplaces or which are otherwise electronically assisted.
 Cantor and many of the largest financial institutions in the world are currently our primary clients.